 The sales cycle sales math is straightforward.

-The math is straight-forward.
-If you create an opportunity in July with a 6–9 month sales cycle, the earliest you could expect to close it would be December or January of the following year (~6 months), but more than likely it would be Q1 of the next year.
+If you are a salesperson that creates an opportunity in July with a ~6–9 month sales cycle, the earliest you could expect to close it would be December or January of the following year (~6 months).
+Still, more than likely, it would be Q1 of the following year.

-If you are a marketer, realize that most of your Q3 and Q4 marketing efforts won’t begin to deliver results until late Q4 and early Q1 2019 .
+If you are a marketer investing in lead generation, most of your Q3 and Q4 marketing efforts won’t deliver results until late Q4 and early Q1 2024.

-If you are a sales leader, realize that identifying and shepherding the top deals in the June pipeline with a reasonable close date for 2018 will deliver the highest return.
-Everything added to the Pipeline July onward will be important for Q1 and Q2 2019, but will have limited impact for 2018.
+If you are a sales leader attempting to maximize 2023 results, identifying and shepherding the top deals in the June pipeline with a reasonable 2023 close date will deliver the highest return.
+Everything added to the Pipeline from July onward will impact Q1 and Q2 2024 but will have a limited impact on 2023.

-If your sale cycle is longer or shorter than 6–9 months, the sales math can still be effectively applied.
-If you have a one month sales cycle, substitute my June for November 2018.
-If you have a twelve month sales cycle, substitute my June for January 2018.
+You can apply my example if your sales cycle is longer or shorter than 6–9 months.
+If you have a one-month sales cycle, substitute my June example for November 2023.
+If you have a twelve-month sales cycle, replace my June example with January 2024.